SINTEF-9012/JArduino/README.markdown

-Welcome to the JArduino project, powered by ThingML (www.Thingml.org)!
+Welcome to the JArduino project, powered by [ThingML](www.Thingml.org)!

 Browse the dist folder to get the latest JArduino distribution, which you can import as an Eclipse project.
-People interested in the concepts behind JArduino can read our paper "MDE to manage communications with and between resource-constrained systems" (http://www.fleurey.com/franck/uploads/Main/Models2011a.pdf).
+People interested in the concepts behind JArduino can read our paper ["MDE to manage communications with and between resource-constrained systems"](http://www.fleurey.com/franck/uploads/Main/Models2011a.pdf).
 If you are more into the code, just try it out for real!

 	$ git clone https://github.com/SINTEF-9012/JArduino.git